defold/defold.github.io/it/manuals/introduction.md

 language: it
 layout: manual
 title: Introduzione a Defold
-toc: '["Benvenuto in Defold","Da dove iniziare?"]'
+toc:
+- Benvenuto in Defold
+- Da dove iniziare?
 ---

 # Benvenuto in Defold